-The European Bank for Reconstruction and Development (EBRD) fosters transitions toward open marketoriented economies and promotes private and entrepreneurial initiatives in central and eastern European countries and in southern Mediterranean countries.
+The European Bank for Reconstruction and Development (EBRD) fosters transitions toward open market-oriented economies and promotes private and entrepreneurial initiatives in central and eastern European countries and southern Mediterranean countries.
 Building on its Gender Action Plan approved by the board of directors in 2009, which addressed the need for specific interventions to increases the Bank's positive impact on creating economic opportunities for women, in 2013 the EBRD board endorsed the Strategic Gender Initiative (SGI).
 This focuses on how the Bank identifies country-level gender gaps and promotes women's socio-economic empowerment, equality of opportunity and participation in the labor market.
-The current EBRD Gender Strategy, Strategy for the promotion of gender equality 2016-2020,184 builds on the experience of the SGI and on the feedback received from consultations with key stakeholders and focuses on three objectives: (1) to increase access to finance and business support for women-led businesses, (2) to increase access to employment opportunities and skills for women, and (3) to improve access to services.
-A Gender Strategy Performance Monitoring Framework identifies specific parameters for tracking progress at the EBRD Corporate Sector level.
-A theory of change foresees paths to changes.
+The current EBRD Gender Strategy, Strategy for the promotion of gender equality 2016-2020, 184 builds on the experience of the SGI and on the feedback received from consultations with key stakeholders and focuses on three objectives: (1) to increase access to finance and business support for women-led businesses, (2) to increase access to employment opportunities and skills for women, and (3) to improve access to services.

 183 SDG 1.4's target is that "all men and women, particularly the poor and the vulnerable, should have equal rights to economic resources, as well as access to basic services, ownership, and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services including microfinance" by 2030.
 184 EBRD, 2015.